Where Stanislavski Meets Fanon.

 — The opening line of The Life & Death of Art.

-The Kangalee Arts Ensemble’s first original play is a dynamic expression of “actor’s freedom” and the liberation of radical ideas that need to be given voice in a climate of apathy and genocide.
+The Kangalee Arts Ensemble’s first original play in 2024 was a dynamic expression of “actor’s freedom” and radical ideas that need to be given voice in a climate of apathy and genocide.
 A combustible character driven ensemble piece that expressed the impact of both revolutionary politics and the new wave fascism that has run amok in the United States.
-A Brechtian excursion into the underbelly of the class war and the casualties of broken alliances under capitalism, The Life & Death of Art is one of the the very first American plays to engage with what is happening in both Gaza and the art world itself.
+Like Brecht’s didactic morality plays, it is an excursion into the underbelly of the class war and the casualties of broken alliances under capitalism.
+The Life & Death of Art is one of the the very first American plays to engage with what is happening in both Gaza and the art world itself.
 Written in February 2024, it was developed and rehearsed at University Settlement on the Bowery of NYC, then workshopped for the public in April 2024 at JACK, a progressive performance space in Brooklyn, NY.

 The Life & Death of Art follows the nightmarish parable of Carver Carmelo (played by Ward Nixon), a famous Black American Left-wing radical painter who is suffering a crisis of faith at the peak of his commercial success.
 His alliance with Palestinians in the face of the on-going genocide in Gaza begins to marginalize him in the professional art world as his inability to reconcile his fiscal riches with his revolutionary fervor in light of the death of his mentor, brings him to the edge of a nervous breakdown.
-His one confidante, Luca (Dennis Leroy Kangalee) enables him to maintain a modicum of sanity above the fray…until it is revealed that Luka is simply a conman obsessed with ruining Carver’s success and thwarting his liberatory ideals.
-A “caliban” terrorist of sorts, Luca’s despicable confidence game casts a net around Carver, destroying his poet girlfriend Maris (Tessa Martin), Elena, a musician and Carver’s partner (Justine Stock), both who align with Carver.
+His one confidante, Luca (Dennis Leroy Kangalee) enables him to maintain a modicum of sanity above the fray…until it is revealed that Luca is simply a conman obsessed with ruining Carver’s success and thwarting his liberatory ideals.

-The Life & Death of Art may be one of the first modern plays to explore the inherent fascism growing within the Western art world and how its tentacles specifically impacts Black and Brown people of the 21st century.
-The workshop of the play made it clear that the script dares to equate artistry & resistance with empathy; and colonization & capitalism with the arts establishment.
-The actors and the text attempted to present old ideas in new ways, new ideas with a strange sense of archaicness and celebrate the dissonance and strangeness of characters we feel we know while illuminating aspects of our existence we refuse to acknowledge.
-The result of the workshop was that the play is a meditation on both art and our savagery.
+The Life & Death of Art may be ONE OF THE FIRST modern plays to explore the inherent fascism growing within the Western art world and how its tentacles specifically impacts Black and Brown people of the 21st century.
+The performance of the play made it clear that the script dares to equate artistry & resistance with empathy; and colonization & capitalism with the arts establishment.